 - Level of exhaustion; and

-- 2 Season Sleeping Bags: also referred to as Summer sleeping bags are recommended for warmer weather or from temperatures 32F / 0C.
+- 2 Season Sleeping Bags: also referred to as Summer sleeping bags are recommended for warmer weather or from temperatures of 0c.
 These sleeping bags are only recommended if you are always sleeping in warm weather.

-- 3 Season Sleeping Bags: ideal for temperatures around 20 degrees Fahrenheit (-6 degrees Celsius) and above.
+- 3 Season Sleeping Bags: ideal for temperatures around -6c and above.
 Features of a 3 season sleeping bag include cinchable hoods, draft collars and zipper draft tubes.
 These sleeping bags are perfect for all sorts of climates.

-- Cold Weather Sleeping Bags: Suitable for those camping in extreme climates 20 degrees Fahrenheit (-6 degrees Celsius) and below.
+- Cold Weather Sleeping Bags: Suitable for those camping in extreme climates -6c and below.

 Sleeping bags generally come in one of three lengths that are supposed to fit men and women of varying heights.
-Usually these lengths are tall (78 inches / 200cm), average (72 inches/ 185 cm and short (66 inches / 170 cm).
+Usually, these lengths are tall (200cm), average (185 cm) and short (170 cm).